muhammad-husaam/My-Portfolio/README.md

 ---

+## 🎉 Fun Facts About Me
+- ⚡ I once automated a file cleanup task just for fun and freed 10GB in one day!
+- 🖥️ I enjoy creating small PowerShell scripts to simplify everyday tasks.
+- 🎮 I sometimes name my lab VMs after Star Wars characters.
+- ⏱️ I like starting my mornings by writing a tiny automation snippet.
+- 🤖 Outside IT, I tinker with mini robots and IoT devices.
+- 📊 I enjoy visualizing network and AD data to discover patterns and efficiencies.

 ---

-⭐ *Focused on solving real-world IT problems through automation, practical labs, and measurable impact.*
+⭐ *Focused on solving real-world IT problems through automation, practical labs, customer support integration, and continuous learning.*